 After the success of the potato chips, they began making sweet potato chips and recently launched organic tortilla chips, also fried in coconut oil.
 They’re all incredibly delicious, and if you haven’t tried them yet, I highly suggest getting your hands on some.
-You can find them at Whole Foods, or locally at Lakewinds Coop.

 I’m off to a Saint Paul Saints game on this glorious summer night, and I’d be lying if I said a bag of this mix wasn’t tucked into my purse.
 But whether you’re traveling, barbecuing or need an afternoon energy boost, enjoy this feel-good, taste-good mix.